-The Art Start Portrait Project offers Black and Brown young men the opportunity to portray the complex, positive narratives about their lives, asking the world to see them for how they choose to be seen.
-In partnership with Turnaround Arts and the Black and Latino Male Achievement department of Milwaukee Public Schools, Art Start will collaborate with approximately 15 Milwaukee and New York City teens, who rarely have access to the arts, the opportunity to create empowering dreams of their future and show the world how they want to be seen.
+The 2018 Art Start Portrait Project offers Black and Brown young men the opportunity to portray the complex, positive narratives about their lives, asking the world to see them for how they choose to be seen.
+In partnership with Turnaround Arts and the Black and Latino Male Achievement department of Milwaukee Public Schools, Art Start will collaborate with approximately 15 Milwaukee and New York City teens to create visions of their future and show the world how they want to be seen.
 Through Art Start workshops and in-depth dialogue, participants explore personal identity and envision their lives without boundaries.
-With support from world-class photographers, retouchers and stylists, those visions now come to life in a large-format photographic print.
-With all of the elements in place, these images represent a picture of self-determination, representation, and authorship.
+With support from world-class photographers, retouchers and stylists, and oral historians, those visions now come to life through multi-media exhibitions.
+With all of the elements in place, these images and stories are a picture of self-determination, representation, and authorship.
 The exhibition of these pieces throughout Milwaukee and New York galleries and public spaces offer communities the urgent challenge to see beyond statistics and circumstances to the essence of complex, self-determined young men in pursuit of self-discovery.

 The Portrait Project challenges the belief that the future simply will be a continuation of a difficult past.
-When given the freedom to imagine, the courage to believe and the resources to create, we profoundly transform how we interact with the world, and how the world sees us.
+When given the freedom to imagine, mining the courage to believe, and access to the resources to create, we profoundly transform how we interact with the world, and how the world sees us.

-Participating photographers on this project include Anyway Reps’ Natalie Brasington and David Johnson, as well as Mary Ellen Matthews (SNL), Andrew Eccles, Matt Hoyle, Chris Randall, Heidi Gutman, Zachary Maxwell Stertz, Paul Gilmore, and Justice de los Santos.
+Participating photographers on this year's project include Anyway Reps’ Natalie Brasington and David Johnson, as well as Mary Ellen Matthews (SNL), Zachary Maxwell Stertz, Paul Gilmore, and Justice de los Santos.
 Makeup artists included Maegan Rebecca, Kim Goodwin, Kim White and Emma Strachman.
 Wardrobe and prop stylists, William Costello (Milwaukee) and Jessica Zindren (NYC) loaned their talent as well.

 The Portrait Project gallery exhibition is available for rent or purchase by Art Start approved gallery spaces, organizations and schools, nationwide.